Student loan debt is reaching across the generations.

 3. Search for different kinds of scholarships

-Your grades, athletic achievements, community involvement, or even the color of your hair could help you win free money to pay for college.
+Your grades, athletic achievements, community involvement, or even the color of your hair could help you win money to pay for college.
 So you might want to apply for scholarships even if you don’t think you’ll win them.

 There are many niche scholarships that don’t receive a lot of applications.
 Start your scholarship search early so you have the time to apply for as many as possible.